groue/GRMustache/Guides/sample_code/indexes.md

 The people will provide the `name` key needed by the template.
 But we haven't told yet how the `index`, `first` and `even` keys will be implemented.

-We'll actually rewrite arrays elements before they are rendered by GRMustache.
-We'll replace them with proxy objects which will forward to the original array elements all keys, such as `name`, but the `index`, `first` and `even` keys.
+Here is the trick: we'll actually intercept arrays before they are rendered by GRMustache.
+We'll replace them with arrays of proxy objects which will forward to the original elements all keys, such as `name`, but the `index`, `first` and `even` keys.

 Let's first declare our proxy class, we'll implement it later: